20 Love Poems for Every Mood

 nobody, not even the rain, has such small hands

-As the first poet to popularize all lower case letters and random punctuation, e.e. cummings was considered a rule breaker.
-But here, he declares in subtle, heartfelt metaphors how deeply he respects her boundaries and how willing he is to retreat at the least sign of rejection.
+As the first poet to popularize all lower-case letters and random punctuation, E. E. Cummings was considered a rule breaker.
+But here, he declares in subtle, heartfelt metaphors how deeply he respects his love’s boundaries and how willing he is to retreat at the least sign of rejection.
 Now that’s a timely poem.

-Yes, she’s that Sappho, the classical Greek poetess from the island of Lesbos, the reason we call gay women lesbians.
+Yes, she’s that Sappho, the classical Greek poetess from the island of Lesbos.
 Remarkably, we only have a few fiery fragments of Sappho’s writing left, but those love poems are still inspiring lovers of all kinds after almost 3,000 years.
 These are the romantic books you’ll want to read as a couple.

 Music I heard with you was more than music,

 And bread I broke with you was more than bread;